ksylvan/vpn-server/README.md

 You can also `make rebootstrap` if you make changes to your base variables and want to push those changes to your server.

+If you want to make changes to your secrets (e.g. add users or change various passwords), use `make edit`.
+This task decrypts and re-encrypts your secrets using `ansible-vault`.
+If you change any Linux account passwords, you will also have to fix the SHA-512 encrypted form.

 ## References

 - [Securing a Server with Ansible](https://ryaneschinger.com/blog/securing-a-server-with-ansible/)